U.S. COVID-19 aid talks go on but Republican leader says deal unlikely before election

 “If there’s another package, I think there’s pretty widespread agreement that airlines ought to be part of it,” McConnell said.
 “As to whether the system would swallow an airlines only … that’s not clear either.
 So, I just think the situation’s kind of murky.”

-Reporting by David Morgan and Susan Heavey; additional reporting by Lisa Lambert; Editing by Andy Sullivan and Howard Goller
+Reporting by David Morgan and Susan Heavey; additional reporting by Richard Cowan and Lisa Lambert; Editing by Andy Sullivan, Howard Goller and Cynthia Osterman

 Our Standards: The Thomson Reuters Trust Principles.